OEP/pyprika/doc/source/yaml-spec.rst

   notes
     An unconstrained field for providing miscellaneous notes.

+  categories
+    A list of tags useful for organizing recipes.

   ingredients
     A list of ingredients needed for the recipe.
 Each item in the list must